Rome

 Studying abroad in Rome was the most formative experience I have ever been a part of!
 Rome provided an atmosphere, which allowed my greatest dreams to arise, my studies to become real, and for my passions to flourish!
 Rome forever becomes a part of your heart.

-A semester or a summer program studying in the "Eternal City" Rome, Italy!
+Spend a semester or a summer studying in the heart of Italy, the “Eternal City” of Rome!”

-- Tuition, room, and board are the same in Rome (this includes scholarships and financial aid).
-Just add a small program fee for academic excursions, buy your plane ticket, and go!
+• In the fall and spring, tuition, room, and board costs are the same in Rome as they are on our main campus, and scholarships and financial aid awards still apply.
+All you need to do is cover a program fee for academic excursions, buy your plane ticket, and go!

 What are you waiting for?
 It's time to sign up for a semester or a month in Rome.
 Let's go!
-Or as the Italians would say...
-Andiamo!
+Or, as they say in Italian, “Andiamo!”

 In the classroom, you'll be invited into an engaging environment that pays particular attention to the way the lessons of history, the great achievements of human reason, and the light of Divine revelation allows us to see more clearly how we might respond to the pressing questions facing humanity today.